atiqaho/mental_wellbeing_covid_sg/README.md

 In running the code for preprocessing **Twitter** data, ideally it would be done in the following order:
 1. Dropping duplicates
-3. Troll removal
+2. Troll removal
-4. Timezone conversion
-5. Twitter influencer tagging and adding emotion category
+3. Twitter influencer tagging
+4. Adding emotion category
+5. Get relevant date

 **2.Obtaining daily aggregates**